axelclark/gatsby-tailwindcss-blog/src/pages/2020-02-29-deploy-phoenix-to-digital-ocean/index.md

 ---
 In the past, I've used either [Heroku](https://www.heroku.com) or [Gigalixir](https://www.gigalixir.com) to deploy my [Elixir](https://elixir-lang.org) / [Phoenix](https://www.phoenixframework.org) projects.
 I wanted to learn how to deploy using Elixir releases (available in Elixir 1.9+) and [Docker](https://www.docker.com).
 I decided to use [Digital Ocean](https://www.digitalocean.com) because I read it is a little easier to set up than [AWS](https://aws.amazon.com).

-I used a number of resources to deploy my project, this post covers the steps to get a Phoenix project with a Postgres database deployed on Digital Ocean using Elixir Releases and Docker.
+I'll go through the steps to get a Phoenix project with a Postgres database deployed on Digital Ocean using Elixir Releases and Docker.

 ## Resources

+I used a number of resources to deploy my project:

 * [Deploying with Releases (Phoenix Guide)](https://hexdocs.pm/phoenix/releases.html#content)
 * [Release a Phoenix application with Docker and Postgres](https://medium.com/@j.schlacher_32979/release-a-phoenix-application-with-docker-and-postgres-28c6ae8c7184), blog post by Jan Peter
 * [Docker - Get Started Guide](https://docs.docker.com/get-started/)